anonsage/package-manager-as-a-service/README.md

 - Allow removal of uploaded packages if one of the following:
   - are less than a day old
   - have less than 10(?) downloads
+- Add automated way for groups to "support" the project.
+The number of months can be specified (up to 6), based on the current (maybe projected?) number of users.